bqini/Discord-bot-hub/README.md

 # Maintained by
 This project is owned by Vedux Development but maintained by Ducksquaddd

-# Updates
-To update you need [curl](https://curl.se/) if you have curl you can run <br>
-`cd Discord-bot-hub && curl https://raw.githubusercontent.com/Vedux-Development/Discord-bot-hub/main/app.js > index.js`

 # Python
 This project will support python in the comming updates after node.js is all setup and the hub is all setup too.